siiftun1857/istrolid-magnux-documents/modifiers.md

 When pulls and pushes hit units, both the unit fire them and the unit get hit are pulled or pushed, and the strength is based on their mass, lighter ships are affected more than heavy ships.

-## push_pull_waves_pinning
+## push_pull_waves_force_hit_per_tick
 > tags: gameplayImpact
 > groups: vanilla_defects
-> info: Bullets of pulles and pushes apply their force effect every tick even if they did it to a target before, and they will cancel force effect if target has velocity towards force direction.
+> info: Bullets of pulles and pushes apply their force effect every tick even if they did it to a target before.

 Pull and push bullets will apply their force effect as long as they are touching an enemy, even if they have been hit before.

+## push_pull_waves_no_instant_pinning
+> tags: gameplayImpact
+> groups: vanilla_defects
+> info: Bullets of pulles and pushes will not repeatedly apply their force effect until the target has velocity towards force direction.

+Pull and push bullets will not repeatedly apply their force effect until the target has velocity towards force direction.

+## push_pull_waves_no_stack
+> tags: gameplayImpact
+> groups: vanilla_defects
+> info: Bullets of pulles and pushes can cancel force effect even if they did not hit the target before.

-They will also cancel force effect if target has velocity towards force direction, causing stacking pulls or pushs cancel each other.
+Push and push bullets will cancel force effect if target has velocity towards force direction, even if they never do the effect to the target before, causing stacking pulls or pushs cancel each other.

 ## weapon_aim_ignore_arm_delay
 > tags: gameplayImpact